malenehj/MLOps_g22_2024/reports/README.md

 >
 > Answer:

-In total, we have implemented XX tests.
+In total, we have implemented 5 tests.
 These tests cover loading the datasets, the text processing and the storage of it.
 Also, if the processed data can be reloaded and are of appropriate type and dimensions.

-Additionally, we have implemented tests for model training, model loading, and model predictions……
+Additionally, we have implemented tests for model training, ideally testing the basic hyperparameter set up.

 ### Question 8